Java Web Service Server From Wsdl Example

 This takes you to the

-Method invocation page.Under Method returned, you'll see the response from the endpoint.
+sayHelloMethod invocation page.Under Method returned, you'll see the response from the endpoint.

 A Simple JAX-WS Application Client

-.
+The HelloAppClient class is a stand-alone application client that accesses the sayHello method of HelloService.
 This call is made through a port, a local object that acts as a proxy for the remote service.
-The port is created at development time by the wsimport
+The port is created at development time by the wsimport Maven goal, which generates JAX-WS portable artifacts based on a WSDL file.

 The following topics are addressed here: